InteropIO/finsemble-fdc3/README.md

 ## Example use cases:

-### When a user clicks on the chart button I want to open my ChartIQ Chart, how would I do this?
+> When a user clicks on the chart button I want to open my ChartIQ Chart, how would I do this?

 There is a simple command for this! `fdc3.open("ChartIQ")`

-### My Chart opens but now I need to send instrument data to it.
+> My Chart opens but now I need to send instrument data to it, what do I need to do next?

 The fdc3.open call allows you to send context with it too.
 Here is an example of opening the chart and sending the GOOGL (Google) ticker symbol to it.
 ```